All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Reliance

 Finally, we can estimate $MR(f)$ with the plug-in estimator

-which we refer to as the ``empirical'' model reliance of $f$ on $X_{1}$.
+which we define as the \emph{empirical model reliance} of $f$ on $X_{1}$.
+In this way, we formalize the empirical MR definition in Eq \ref{eq:informal-MR-hat}.

+Again, our definition of empirical MR is very similar to the permutation-based variable importance approach of \citet{breiman2001random_forests}, where \citeauthor{breiman2001random_forests} uses a single random permutation and we consider all possible pairs.
+To compare these two approaches more precisely, let $\{\bm{\pi}_{1},\dots,\bm{\pi}_{n!}\}$ be a set of $n$-length vectors, each containing a different permutation of the set $\{1,\dots,n\}$.
+The approach of \citet{breiman2001random_forests} is analogous to computing the loss ${\sum_{i=1}^{n}L\{f,(\mathbf{y}_{[i]},\mathbf{X}_{1[\bm{\pi}_{l[i]},\cdot]},\mathbf{X}_{2[i,\cdot]})\}}$ for a randomly chosen permutation vector $\bm{\pi}_{l}\in\{\bm{\pi}_{1},\dots,\bm{\pi}_{n!}\}$.
+Similarly, our calculation in Eq \ref{eq:e-perm-def} is proportional to the sum of losses over all possible $(n!)$ permutations, excluding the $n$ unique combinations of the rows of $\mathbf{X}_{1}$ and the rows of $\left[ \right]$ that appear in the original sample (see Appendix \ref{subsec:all-permutations}).
+Excluding these observations is necessary to preserve the (finite-sample) unbiasedness of $\hat{e}_{\text{switch}}(f)$.

-Both $\hat{e}_{\text{switch}}(f)$ and $\hat{e}_{\text{divide}}(f)$ belong to the well-studied class of U-statistics.
-Thus, under fairly minor conditions, $\hat{e}_{\text{switch}}(f)$ and $\hat{e}_{\text{divide}}(f)$ are unbiased, asymptotically normal, and have finite-sample probabilistic bounds \citep{hoeffding1948class_u_stats,serfling1980approximation}.
+The estimators $\hat{e}_{\text{orig}}(f)$, $\hat{e}_{\text{switch}}(f)$ and $\hat{e}_{\text{divide}}(f)$ all belong to the well-studied class of U-statistics.
+Thus, under fairly minor conditions, these estimators are unbiased, asymptotically normal, and have finite-sample probabilistic bounds (\citealp{hoeffding1948class_u_stats,hoeffding1963_bounded_sums_inequalities,serfling1980approximation}; see also \citealp{delong1988comparing} for an early use of U-statistics in machine learning, as well as caveats in \citealp{demler2012misuse}).
 To our knowledge, connections between permutation-based importance and U-statistics have not been previously established.